-In the final section of the results, we examine differences between perceived mediation profiles in the study’s binary measures of teachers’ and pupils’ biological sex and religiosity (secular, religious) by a series of Bayesian logistic mixed-effects models using the blme R package (Chung et al., 2013) and the glht function of the multcomp package (Hothorn et al., 2008) for post-hoc analyses.
+In the final section of the results, we examined differences between perceived mediation profiles in the study’s binary measures of teachers’ and pupils’ biological sex and religiosity (secular, religious) using a series of Bayesian logistic mixed-effects models using the blme R package (Chung et al., 2013) and the glht function of the multcomp package (Hothorn et al., 2008) for post-hoc analyses.
 Results are presented in Table 2, and significant results also in Figures 2 and 3.

 Results